Word@Work, Let God's Word energise your working day!

 Matthew 13:47-50

 Farming, fishing, and finance were the major industries of Jesus' day; many of these were family businesses.
-That is why almost all of His parables are based on these themes.
+That is why almost all His parables are based on these themes.
 At least four of the disciples were fishermen and everybody in the Galilee province was familiar with net-fishing which took place at night with weighted nets supported by floats, to produce a vertical mesh in which the fish were trapped.
-However not all the fish were good for eating; some were thrown away or burned.
+However, not all the fish were good for eating; some were thrown away or burned.

 Treasures From The Teacher